aws-samples/aws-hpc-recipes/recipes/pcluster/isolated-clusters/README.md

 ![](images/isolated-hpc-complete.PNG)

 15. You have successfully deployed the infrastructure needed to run ParallelCluster in an isolated environment and launched a sample cluster.
-16. You can now login to the ParallelCluster Admin, Head, and Compute nodes using Systems Manager
+16. You can now login to the ParallelCluster Admin, Head, Login, and Compute nodes using Systems Manager

     a.
 Navigate to EC2->Instances and select the box next to the instance you want to login to.
 Then select Connect.